 Family Members Receive Limited Training on How to do Things Before Discharge Home.

-I have been in healthcare long enough to know that most nursing staff do not have sufficient time to spend training patient family members to become caregivers.
-Nurses spend, too, much time documenting regulatory requirements, meeting professional obligations, or dealing with staffing limitations.
+I have been in healthcare long enough to know that most nursing staff do not have sufficient time to train patient family members to become caregivers.
+Nurses spend too much time documenting regulatory requirements, meeting professional obligations, or dealing with staffing limitations.
 At best, they only have time to review the critical points with patients before sending them home with a few brochures and wishing them luck as they head out the door.
 They don’t have extra time to teach family members how to do things.

 After Lynn’s Multiple Sclerosis diagnosis, I was handed five magazines on the subject at a doctor’s appointment and told to call if I had any questions.
-The doctor spent time during the meeting, explaining multiple sclerosis.
-However, being somewhat numb from the shock of the news, I absorbed little of what I heard.
+The doctor spent time during the meeting explaining multiple sclerosis.
+However, being somewhat numb from the news’s shock, I absorbed little of what I heard.
 I was a nurse and familiar with the condition and medical terminology.
 It struck me then, “What if I had no idea what any of these words mean?
 It would be like listening to a foreign language.”